 Stafford is a tiny city located in the state of Kansas.
 With a population of 938 people and just one neighborhood, Stafford is the 230th largest community in Kansas.
-Stafford has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Stafford has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities, Stafford isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Stafford are a mix of both white- and blue-collar jobs.
+Stafford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Stafford is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Stafford who work in teaching (19.08%), sales jobs (13.16%), and office and administrative support (9.54%).

-Stafford is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Stafford doesn't have a public transportation system that people use for their commute.

-The education level of Stafford citizens is a little higher than the average for US cities and towns: 22.87% of adults in Stafford have at least a bachelor's degree.
+The citizens of Stafford are slightly better educated than the national average of 21.84% for all cities and towns, with 22.87% of adults in Stafford having a bachelor's degree or advanced degree.

 The per capita income in Stafford in 2022 was $26,599, which is low income relative to Kansas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $106,396 for a family of four.
 However, Stafford contains both very wealthy and poor people as well.